Leaders are responsible for the core values of the organization

 I agree with John Ratliff (founder and former CEO of Appletree Answers) when he says: “Your core values shouldn’t be a marketing initiative.
 We would talk about the core values all day, every day.
 They were part of our DNA.”

-10 Practical ways to reinforce the core values of your business
+10 Practical ways to reinforce the core values of the organization

 As a business owner or leader, you might ask: How do I reinforce the core values of my business?
 Here are some practical ways:

-All together it is clear that managers are responsible to actively reinforce the core values of the organisation.
+All together it is clear that managers are responsible to actively reinforce the core values of the organization.
 They should do it through their daily talk, behavior and decision-making.
 This will ensure that the core values infuse the company and it will start dictating everyone’s behavior.
-It will become the shared language across all levels in the organisation.
-And employees will be articulating them, besides making your organisation a great place to work.
+It will become the shared language across all levels in the organization.
+And employees will be articulating them, besides making your company a great place to work.

 Written by Ingrid Pistorius